What Is The Acne Cosmetics Connection?

 If your skin tends to get a duller, grayer color as the days goes on, however, and if you tend to have tiny blemishes on the sides of your face, then you may need to use a moisturizer after you cleanse your face.
 The purpose of a moisturizer is to lock moisture in your skin, not in your pores.
 The best products for dry skin on the sides of the face are made with a combination of oil and water.

-Never use a moisturizer that contains alcohol.
-It will actually dry out your face.
+Never use a moisturizer that contains alcohol3 as it will actually dry out your face.
 And don’t forget to use your moisturizer after you cleanse your face, when its moisture content is highest.

 Foundation Is Fundamental